Bing Search Engine Rating Project (Side by Side Judge, Multimedia Judge) vs Google projects (Yukon/Internet Safety/Internet Assessor)

-When getting into jobs as a search engine evaluator, you will find that one company will produce ratings for one search engine, such as Google, while another company will offer jobs as a rater in Bing which is Microsoft’s Search Engine.
+When getting into Search Engine Rating Projects, you will find that one company will produce ratings for one search engine, such as Google, while another company will offer jobs as a rater in Bing which is Microsoft’s Search Engine.
 Like Google, Microsoft also needs research and pages rated just like Google.

 As far as the job is concerned, it is basically the same job except you are rating results in different search engines that turn up different results.
 The pay generally varies depending what company you work for with some reporting earnings in the $12 to $15 dollar per hour range.